thegreatestcj/FL24-CSE437S/README.md

 ## Features that will be added after the MVP production
 Authentication: login/register success/ pop-up windows; login token validation; Forget your password feature; login form autocomplete
 Homepage: Toggle light/dark themes; Webpage logo design;

+Local museums place map:
+user should be able to adjust the search radius (50km max).
+When there's no available place in range, set up a reminder banner.

 Local museums place list: some places might not have an official website.
 Currently, it always displays a ref link at the end of each place item.
 I'll add a conditional logic to that later; independent scrolling (from the map on the left);